 Source: Pakistan Bureau of Statistics

 Rice is a major Pakistani export to the United States.
-Out of \$119 million in Pakistani agricultural products exports to the United States in 2015, rice exports comprised \$36.7 million (31 percent of the total).
-This was the second highest ever value of Pakistani rice exports to the United States.
+Out of \$104 million in Pakistani agricultural products exports to the United States in 2016, rice exports comprised \$26.7 million (26 percent of the total).

 Stocks: